gromacs/gromacs/docs/reference-manual/references.rst

 .. _refMiyamoto92:

 :sup:`47` S. Miyamoto and P.A.
-Kollman, “SETTLE: An analytical version of the SHAKE and RATTLE algorithms for rigid water models,” *J. Comp.
+Kollman, "SETTLE: An analytical version of the SHAKE and RATTLE algorithms for rigid water models," *J. Comp.
 Chem.*, **13** 952–962 (1992).

 .. raw:: html